uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/workshop/README.md

 ### Can I bring my own laptop?

-Yes!
+Yes.

 It can be used for:

 - All: using Inkscape to create images
 - Linux-only: using Inkcut to communicate with the vinyl cutter